lambdaloop/anipose/docs/start_2d.md

 ## Running Anipose

+With the configuration file and folder structure setup, you can now run Anipose on your full dataset!

+Anipose is run from the command line.
+For 2D tracking, the relevant commands are as follows:
 ```
 anipose analyze # analyze the poses for each video
 anipose filter # filter out the tracked poses